developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/decoders/index.md

 **Redundancy -** Sets the reader to read the barcode twice before accepting data.

 **Convert Code39 To Code32 -** Code 32 is a variant of Code 39 used by the Italian pharmaceutical industry.
-Scan the appropriate barcode below to enable or disable converting Code 39 to Code 32.

-**Report Code32 Prefix -** Scan the appropriate barcode to enable or disable adding the prefix character "A" to all Code 32 barcodes.
+**Report Code32 Prefix -** Enables the addition of the prefix character "A" to all Code 32 barcodes.

 **Security Level -** Options: Security level 0, Security Level 1, Security Level 2 and Security Level 3.